Roblox/creator-docs/content/en-us/cloud-services/datastores.md

 </table>

 <Alert severity="info">
-  Since the data store name, key name, and scope are strings, their length can be checked with <InlineCode>string.len()</InlineCode>.
+  Since the data store name, key name, and scope are strings, their length can be checked with 'Library.string.len()'.
 The data (key value) is also stored as a string, regardless of its initial type.
 The size of data can be checked with the `Class.HttpService:JSONEncode()|JSONEncode()` function that converts Lua data into a serialized JSON table.
 </Alert>

 ### Throughput Limits